 You annually must complete a Free Application for Federal Student Aid (FAFSA).
-Go to www.fafsa.ed.gov to complete the FAFSA.
-Sign your FAFSA electronically using a Federal Student Aid ID.
+Go to FAFSA to complete the online FAFSA.
+Sign your FAFSA electronically using a Federal Student Aid ID (FSA-ID).
 Request an FSA-ID at the top of the FAFSA webpage.
 A parent must also obtain an FSA-ID in order to "sign" the FAFSA.
 The FAFSA is used to apply for all types of aid from federal, state, college and private sources.
 The FAFSA is FREE.
 Income and tax information from 2016 is used on the 2018-19 FAFSA.

 The Financial Aid Office staff is here to assist you in completing the forms if you have questions or need help.
 If you have unusual or unique circumstances (i.e., divorce, separation, unemployment, etc.), you should bring it to the attention of the Financial Aid Office.
 Please contact the office at 717-262-2016 or email email@example.com.

-Students and parents are able to import the actual income and tax information directly into the FAFSA after taxes have been filed.
+Students and parents are able to import the actual income and tax information directly into the FAFSA using the IRS Data Retrival Tool directly into the FAFSA.
 This is an easy process.
 The information used is from the prior year information.
-For the 2019-20 FAFSA, 2017 income and tax information is imported using the IRS Data Retrival Tool directly into the FAFSA.
+For the 2019-20 FAFSA, 2017 income and tax information is used.
 Students (or parents) who do not use the IRS Data Retrieval Tool may need to provide the IRS Tax Trasncript from the IRS (not tax return) to the Financial Aid Office.
 Sometimes the federal processor selects a FAFSA record for additional verification.
 Written documentation (tax transcripts, copies of W-2 forms) to support the accuracy of your request for financial aid, including the Federal Direct Stafford Student Loan program, may be requested from the Financial Aid Office before the award process begins.
 Students selected for verification will be notified by the Financial Aid Office of what is needed to complete your request for financial aid.

 You should apply for financial aid every year as soon as possible after October 1 for the following fall and spring semesters.
 The priority deadline for work study and many Wilson College scholarships is April 30 for the Fall Semester enrollment and November 1 for the Spring Semester enrollment.
 Applications MAY be filed after the deadline and will be processed according to the date received.
 The submission of complete applications and other required documents should be submitted by the priority deadline.
 Students must reapply for financial aid every academic year (July 1 - June 30), not every semester.

-Starting academic year 2017-18, the FAFSA will be available Ocober 1 and will use 2015 calendar year income and tax information.
+For the 2018-19 academic year, the FAFSA will be available Ocober 1 and will use 2016 calendar year income and tax information.

 You are not eligible for financial aid if you are currently in default.
 If you have paid off your student loan or have made satisfactory repayment arrangements, you will need to provide proof of this to the Financial Aid Office.
 If you have questions about how you can regain eligibility for financial aid, contact the Financial Aid Office.
 We may be able to help you make arrangements.